 For just £10 a month (or £18 for two), your membership includes:

-🌿 Access to seasonal talks, in the winter attend engaging, friendly gatherings where we share knowledge about gardening, wildlife, and all things nature-inspired.
+🌿Seasonal talks and walks, in the winter attend engaging, friendly gatherings where we share knowledge about gardening, wildlife, and all things nature-inspired.

 🌿 Quarterly newsletter - packed with seasonal tips, behind-the-scenes updates, and inspiration to bring a little more nature into your everyday.

-Join today and let nature be part of your every month!
+Join today and let nature be part of your every month.

 Not ready to commit - then we offer the chance to pay as you go too but please note spaces are limited and club members are given space priority.